petedomokos/switchplay/README.md

 Most Recent: Cards https://github.com/petedomokos/switchplay/tree/master/client/core/cards

 A player's developmental journey is reflected using the metaphor of a pack of playing cards, each one representing a match or a week.
+Data is tracked, and the status of the cards are autmatically updated.
+The aim is for all cards to be completed, depicted by a completely gold ring, where all measures that contribute to the player's development have a piece of the ring.

 Previous: Milestones Bar https://github.com/petedomokos/switchplay/blob/master/client/core/journey/MilestonesBar.js